menu

 Occupations and Workforce

-Henderson - McCool Junction is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Henderson - McCool Junction is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Henderson - McCool Junction is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Henderson - McCool Junction who work in sales jobs (12.46%), management occupations (12.24%), and teaching (11.04%).

 And if you like science, one thing you'll find is that Henderson - McCool Junction has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.